 Article Summary - This is a great article on Human Resource Information Systems I picked up on EzineArticles.com by Steven Brown.
-The article covers a number of real life situations of those who were had problems that needed be resolved with an HRIS system and the steps they took to resolve those issues.
-You may also want to read the following articles related to HRIS software: HRIS Buying Tips, Making a case for a new HRIS, and HRMS software.
+The article covers a number of real life situations of those who had problems that needed be resolved with an HRIS system and the steps they took to resolve those issues.
+You may also want to read the following articles related to HRIS systems: HRIS Buying Tips, Making a case for a new HRIS, and HRMS software.

 Human Resource Information Systems

 The purpose of this paper is to identify other companies who have faced similar human resources issues in regards to information technology.
 Through benchmarking different companies, we can learn how other companies have handled certain human resources issues related to information technology, information systems, new technology, and data security.
 An overall analysis has been completed using research on IBM Europe, Ameriprise Financial, Terasen Pipelines, Shaw’s Supermarkets, CS Stars LLC, IBM, WORKSource Inc., and Toshiba America Medical Systems, Inc. This paper also includes eight synopses of companies facing similar issue to those in the reading.

 With the changing world and constant new technology available, managers need to be aware of the technology that will increase effectiveness in their company.
-Human resource information systems (HRIS) have increasingly transformed since it was first introduced at General Electric in the 1950s.
+HR information systems (HRIS) have increasingly transformed since it was first introduced at General Electric in the 1950s.
 HRIS has gone from a basic process to convert manual information keeping systems into computerized systems, to the HR information systems that are used today.
 Human resource professionals began to see the possibility of new applications for the computer.
 The idea was to integrate many of the different human resource functions.
 The result was the third generation of the computerized HRIS, a feature-rich, broad-based, self-contained HRIS.
 The third generation took systems far beyond being mere data repositories and created tools with which human resource professionals could do much more (Byars, 2004).